devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 Python's generators provide a simple API to create stateful objects without which memorize results of their previous call and use this information to produce next values.
-This abstraction allows to implement coroutines and data streams, helping to make programs modular, simple to understand and memory efficient.
+This abstraction allows implementing coroutines and data streams, helping to make programs modular, simple to understand and memory efficient.

-Other possible use cases include reading data from remote data sources, reading real time signals which cannot be cached or produce all values in advance and many more different situations when asynchronous execution is required.
+Other possible use cases include reading data from remote data sources, reading real-time signals which cannot be cached or produce all values in advance and many more different situations when asynchronous execution is required.